ms-jpq/coq_nvim/README.md

 For completion results, the prefix / suffix determine the cusor location, post completion.

-Each client is loaded by specifying a `source.<name>.main` path relative to the parent directory of `nap`.
+Each client is loaded by specifying a `source.<name>.main` path relative to the parent directory of `narc`.

 Each client is must have a `main` function that conforms to the types `Source` and `Factory` in the [spec file](https://github.com/ms-jpq/narc/blob/narc/rplugin/python3/narc/shared/types.py).